Our God time needs to be a daily endeavor. God desires for us to spend time with Him daily. Here’s the top reason your God time isn’t consistent.

 One Winter Night

 Then one winter night in early 2008 I climbed into bed entirely too excited to fall asleep.
-I couldn’t wait to wake up and follow my newfound early morning routine of seeking God.
-The chilly sheets mixed with the adrenaline buzz caused me to shiver.
+I couldn’t wait to wake up and follow my new found early morning routine of seeking God.
+Chilly sheets mixed with the adrenaline buzz caused me to shiver.
 The phrase “daily time” burned within me, but I was smiling wide in the dark.

 The Holy Spirit reminded me how it already meant a great deal to me.
 I was determined for that phrase to be a permanent fixture in my life.
 I remembered how it meant surrender yet satisfaction.